Theravada: Abhidhamma philosophy

 Ledi Sayadaw was one of the great Abhidhamma scholars of the 20th century as well as a teacher of meditation.

 Theravāda scholastics developed a systematic exposition of the Buddhist doctrine called the Abhidhamma.
 In the Pāli Nikayas, the Buddha teaches through an analytical method in which experience is explained using various conceptual groupings of physical and mental processes called "dhammas".
 Examples of lists of dhammas taught by the Buddha include the twelve sense 'spheres' or ayatanas, the five aggregates or khandha, and the eighteen elements of cognition or dhatus.

-Theravāda traditionally promotes itself as the Vibhajjavāda "teaching of analysis" and as the heirs to the Buddha's analytical method.
+Theravāda traditionally promotes itself as the Vibhajjavāda "teaching of analysis" and as the heir to the Buddha's analytical method.
 Expanding this model, Theravāda Abhidhamma scholasticism concerned itself with analyzing "ultimate truth" (paramattha-sacca), which it sees as being composed of all possible dhammas and their relationships.
 The central theory of the Abhidhamma is thus known as the "dhamma theory".
 "Dhamma" has been translated as "factors" (Collett Cox), "psychic characteristics" (Bronkhorst), "psycho-physical events" (Noa Ronkin), and "phenomena" (Nyanaponika Thera).

 According to the Sri Lankan scholar Y. Karunadasa, a dhammas ("principles" or "elements") are "those items that result when the process of analysis is taken to its ultimate limits".
 However, this does not mean that they have an independent existence, for it is "only for the purposes of description" that they are postulated.
 Noa Ronkin defines dhammas as "the constituents of sentient experience; the irreducible 'building blocks' that make up one's world, albeit they are not static mental contents and certainly not substances."
 Thus, while in Theravāda Abhidhamma, dhammas are the ultimate constituents of experience, they are not seen as substances, essences or independent particulars, since they are empty (suñña) of a self (attā) and conditioned.
 This is spelled out in the Patisambhidhamagga, which states that dhammas are empty of svabhava (sabhavena suññam).